Medically reviewed on Nov 15, 2018

-Gastrointestinal: Diarrhea (4%), abdominal pain, diverticulitis, dyspepsia, gastritis, nausea, vomiting
+Gastrointestinal: Abdominal pain, diverticulitis, dyspepsia, gastritis, nausea, vomiting

 Hematologic & oncologic: Skin carcinoma (nonmelanoma)

 Neuromuscular & skeletal: Arthralgia, joint swelling, musculoskeletal pain, tendonitis

-<1% (Limited to important or life-threatening): BK virus, cellulitis, cryptococcosis, cytomegalovirus disease, decreased heart rate, esophageal candidiasis, hepatotoxicity, herpes zoster, increased creatine kinase, increased serum AST, interstitial pulmonary disease, lymphocytopenia, malignant neoplasm, neutropenia, pneumocystosis, pneumonia, prolongation P-R interval on ECG, rhabdomyolysis, skin carcinoma, tuberculosis
+<1%, postmarketing, and/or case reports: BK virus, cellulitis, cryptococcosis, cytomegalovirus disease, esophageal candidiasis, hepatotoxicity, herpes zoster, histoplasmosis, increased serum AST, lymphocytopenia, malignant melanoma, malignant neoplasm, malignant neoplasm of breast, mycobacterium infection, neutropenia, pancreatic adenocarcinoma, pneumonia, pneumonia due to Pneumocystis jirovecii, prostate carcinoma, tuberculosis

 Concerns related to adverse effects:

 • Cardiovascular effects: A decrease in heart rate and prolonged PR interval have been reported with tofacitinib in clinical trials.
 Use caution in patients with baseline heart rate <60 bpm, conduction abnormalities, syncope or arrhythmia, ischemic heart disease, heart failure, or receiving concomitant therapy known to decrease heart rate or prolong the PR interval (Xeljanz Canadian product monograph).

 • Gastrointestinal perforations: Use with caution in patients at increased risk for gastrointestinal perforation (eg, history of diverticulitis); perforations have been reported in clinical trials.
 Promptly evaluate new-onset abdominal symptoms in patients taking tofacitinib.